-II.
 Program Description & Qualifications

 A Protégé is an emerging business owner who is willing to learn and respect the experiences and expertise of a Mentor.
-The information received from the Mentor must be kept in confidentiality.
-Eligibility for a Protégé is:
+The information received from the Mentor must be kept confidential.

-- Is not debarred or suspended.
+- Is not debarred or suspended

-- Has at least 51% equity in the business.
+- Has at least 51% equity in the business

-A Mentor is an experienced business owner who exhibits proficient leadership, maintains confidentiality, willing to counsel, and able to share their business knowledge, skills, and experiences with the Protégé.
-Eligibility for a Mentor is:
+A Mentor is an experienced business owner who exhibits proficient leadership, maintains confidentiality, is willing to counsel, and able to share their business knowledge, skills, and experiences with the Protégé.

-- Has at least 2 years of business operations experience.
+- Has at least 2 years of business operations experience

-- Willing to advise and support the Protégé and help identify the needs and skills of the Protégé.
+- Willing to advise and support the Protégé and help identify the needs and skills of the Protégé

-- Possess financial stability with own business operations.
+- Possess financial stability with own business operations

-- Is not debarred or suspended.
+- Is not debarred or suspended

 Sample Mentor Protégé Agreement Format

 Mentor & Protégé Business Information

-- Copy of M/WBE Certification from the Protégé
+Copy of Protégé's M/WBE Certification

 Mentor & Protégé Meetings